 Masterton may disclose your personal information to its trusted suppliers and contractors (“Third Party Suppliers and Contractors”) in order to enable the supply of goods and services, provide customer support, or arrange for deliveries.
 Masterton will ensure that as part of its terms and conditions of trading with Masterton, that all such Third Party Suppliers and Contractors are required to observe the following:

 They are prohibited from using your personal information except to provide these services to Masterton;

-The use of any personal information is carefully monitored and will be restricted solely to enabling us to ensure delivery of any goods and services offered by us to you or other third parties, or to inform you of other products or services available from Masterton and its affiliates.
-You acknowledge that the primary purpose of providing your personal information to us is in order to enable Masterton to supply of goods and services, provide customer support, or arrange for deliveries to you and/or other third parties.
+The use or disclosure of any personal information is carefully monitored and will be to enablie us to ensure delivery of any goods and services offered by us to you or other third parties, or to inform you or other third parties of other products or services available from Masterton and its affiliates.
+You acknowledge and agree that the primary purpose of providing your personal information to us is in order to enable Masterton to supply of goods and services, provide customer support, or arrange for deliveries to you and/or other third parties.

-In order to provide our products and services to you and other third parties, we may need to share Personal Information with other organisations being its trusted suppliers and contractors.
+In order to provide our products and services to you and other third parties, we may need to share Personal Information with other organisations.
 You agree to allow us to release your personal information to these third parties as it is incidental and necessary in order to enable us to deliver our goods and services to you and/or other third parties.
 Commonly, organisations we would share such information with, include:

 You acknowledge and agree that it in order to enable Masterton to provide its goods and services to you and other third parties, it will be necessary for it to disclose your personal information to the third party Supplier and Contractor.
 In so doing, you have no objection to the release of your personal information to them.

-You acknowledge and agree that any recorded telephone conversation may be required by us to be released to a third party supplier contractor who will be retained for the sole purpose of assisting us in developing our training and development programmes.
+You acknowledge and agree that any recorded telephone conversation may be required by us to be released to a Third Party Supplier and Contractor who will be retained for the purpose of assisting us in developing our training and development programmes.